JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 The `horizontalAlignment` parameter of the `Column()` function centers the column's content.
 For this to come into effect, the column should take up the full width of its container.
-This is achieved using the `modifier` parameter.
+You can achieve this by using the `modifier` parameter.

 Modifiers are a key component of Jetpack Compose and Compose Multiplatform.
 They provide the primary mechanism to adjust the appearance or behavior of composables in the UI.